eyalg43/project_android/README.md

 After cloning the repository, open the project in Android Studio and run the app on an emulator or a physical device.

+## Our work process:
+We started off the same way we started the Web project, we watched Hemi's videos on the moodle tם help us build a basis of knowledge for the project, and then we continued on our own.
+Each of us had a responsibility for a different part of the project, Omri's part was the sign-in, sign-up and upload video pages, Max's part was the home page and Eyal's responsibility was the video page.
+Each of us finished his part and we connected the pages together, this was a bit harder than the Web project but we managed to figure it out.
+After finishing it we tested the logic of the app and fixed bugs until there were no more issues.
+While working on the app we used Jira to keep track of our tasks and it helped us keep our work organized.

 ## Android App Features:
 * After running the app, the emulator (or device if ran on a physical device) will open and you will be brought to the **Home Activity**